C-D-Lewis/islang/README.md

 end
 ```

-Functions are called using the `run` keyword.
+Functions are called using the `run` keyword, specifying arguments after `with`.

 ```
 value counter = 1

-run increment counter
+run increment with counter
 ```